temple (Buddhist)

 Honganji sect (of Shin Buddhism)

-head temple, this temple
+head temple

 Honnōji Incident (forced suicide of daimyo Oda Nobunaga by his samurai general Akechi Mitsuhide; June 21, 1582)